rmrk-team/evm-sample-contracts/contracts/Nesting/README.md

 The `RMRKNestingImpl` implements all of the required functionality of the Nested RMRK lego.
 It implements minting of parent NFTs as well as child NFTs.
 Transferring and burning the NFTs is also implemented.

-**WARNING: The `RMRKNestingImpl` has no access control implemented.
-If you intend to use it, make sure to define your own.**
+**WARNING: The `RMRKNestingImpl` only has minimal access control implemented.
+If you intend to use it, make sure to define your own, otherwise your smart contracts are at risk of unexpected behaviour.**

 The `constructor` to initialize the `RMRKNestingImpl` accepts the following arguments: